YonInsights/Project-1/README.md

 # Project-1
-# This is my first project
+# This is my first project with python

- git config --global user.email "yo2120018@gmial.com"
-  git config --global user.name "yoninsight"

-  # how are you